Woody Allen

-Heywood "Woody" Allen (born Allan Stewart Konigsberg; November 30, 1935) is an American filmmaker, actor, and comedian whose career spans more than six decades.
-Allen has received many accolades, including the most nominations for the Academy Award for Best Original Screenplay, with 16.
-He has won four Academy Awards, nine BAFTA Awards, two Golden Globe Awards and a Grammy Award, as well as nominations for a Emmy Award and a Tony Award.
-Allen was awarded the Directors Guild of America Lifetime Achievement Award in 1995, an Honorary Golden Lion in 1995, the BAFTA Fellowship in 1997, an Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.
-Two of his films have been inducted into the National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant".
+Woody Allen (born Allan Stewart Konigsberg; November 30, 1935) is an American filmmaker, actor, writer, and comedian whose career spans eight decades.
+He has written for film, television, and theater, and has published several short stories, a novel, and a memoir.
+Allen has received many accolades, including the most nominations (16) for the Academy Award for Best Original Screenplay.
+He has won four Academy Awards, ten BAFTA Awards, two Golden Globe Awards and a Grammy Award, as well as nominations for a Emmy Award and a Tony Award.
+Allen has also received numerous honors, including an Honorary Golden Lion in 1995, the BAFTA Fellowship in 1997, an Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.
+Two of his films have been inducted into the National Film Registry by the Library of Congress.

-Allen began his career writing material for television in the 1950s, mainly Your Show of Shows (1950–54), alongside Mel Brooks, Carl Reiner, Larry Gelbart, and Neil Simon.
-He also published several books of short stories and wrote humor pieces for The New Yorker.
-In the early 1960s, he performed as a stand-up comedian in Greenwich Village alongside Lenny Bruce, Elaine May, Mike Nichols, and Joan Rivers.
-There he developed a monologue style (rather than traditional jokes) and the persona of an insecure, intellectual, fretful nebbish.
-During this time he released three comedy albums, earning a Grammy Award for Best Comedy Album nomination for the self-titled Woody Allen (1964).
-In 2004, Comedy Central ranked Allen fourth on a list of the 100 greatest stand-up comedians, while a UK survey ranked Allen the third-greatest comedian.